ahmadreza-smdi/8Puzzle/README.md

 # 8Puzzle
-Solving 8-Puzzle with heuristic algorithm
+## Solving 8-Puzzle with heuristic algorithm

+* What is 8-Puzzle ?

+*Thanks for your attention.*